openlawteam/tribute-contracts/website/docs/intro/design/extensions/Introduction.md

 - **[Executor](/docs/contracts/extensions/executor-extension)**: adds to the DAO the capability of executing delegated calls to other contracts, including contracts that are not part of the DAO, using the EVM instruction `delegatecall`.

+- **[ERC1271](/docs/contracts/extensions/erc1271-extension)**: adds to the DAO the capability of collectively sign messages and typed data through signatures.

+- **[ERC1155](/docs/contracts/extensions/erc1155-extension)**: adds to the DAO the capability of managing and curating tokens in ERC-1155 Multi Token Standard.

 ## Creating an Extension

 You can also create custom extensions to enhance the DAO capabilities.
 Checkout the tutorial: **[How to create an Extensions](/docs/tutorial/extensions/creating-an-extension)**.